John II of France: Louis' escape and return to England

 she ought to find asylum in the hearts of kings".
 Immediately after he appointed his son Charles the Duke of Normandy to be regent and governor of France until his return.

 Death

 John landed in England in January 1364 where he was met by Sir Alan Buxhull, Sir Richard Pembridge and Lord Burghersh at Dover, to be conducted to Eltham and the Savoy Palace and was warmly welcomed in London in January 1364.
-He was received with great honor, and was a frequent guest of Edward at Westminster.
+He was received with great honour, and was a frequent guest of Edward at Westminster.
 A few months after his arrival, however, he fell ill with an unknown malady.
 He died at the Savoy Palace in April 1364.
 His body was returned to France, where he was interred in the royal chambers at Saint Denis Basilica.

+John's death in 1364 at age 44 was not unusually young for the period, especially given the Black Death’s impact and the stresses of captivity.
+The lack of specific health complaints in chronicles suggests that a health condition was not a prominent issue during his reign.
+The "unknown malady" causing John's death could range from an acute illness (e.g., infection) to a chronic condition exacerbated by captivity.
+The Black Death, recurrent in the 1360s, or other infectious diseases are plausible causes, but no primary source confirms this.
+Speculation about arsenic poisoning, mentioned in relation to his son Charles V’s illness, is not supported for John himself.

+John II was succeeded as King of France by his eldest son, Charles, who reigned as Charles V, known as The Wise.

+Unsubstantiated Claims of Poor Health

+The claim that King John II suffered from ill health often appears in discussions of his physical condition, lack of martial vigor (primarily referring to jousting rather than war), and the circumstances of his death.
+However, medieval sources rarely provide detailed medical diagnoses, and health descriptions are often vague or tied to political narratives.
+The claim appears to be a modern historiographical construct, as primary source evidence directly addressing his health is sparse and ambiguous.